Bilinear embedding for divergence-form operators with negative potentials: Introduction and statement of the main results

 These operators are defined on $L^2(\Omega)$ in the weak sense through a sesquilinear form, where different types of boundary conditions are incorporated through the choice of the form domain; see Section~\ref{ss: op} and Section~\ref{s: boundary} below.

 Bilinear embedding theorems have become essential tools in harmonic analysis, with applications ranging from dimension-free bounds for Riesz transforms \cite{DV, Dv-Sch, DraVol, CD-Riesz} to sharp spectral multiplier results \cite{CD-OU, CD-mult}.
 The theory was subsequently expanded to divergence-form operators, with Dragi\v{c}evi\'c and Volberg \cite{Dv-kato} providing the first contribution by establishing a dimension-free bilinear embedding on the {\it whole} space $\R^d$ for Schr\"{o}dinger-type operators associated with {\it real} elliptic matrices and {\it nonnegative} potentials.
 From this starting point, the theory was progressively generalized in two directions: first, by moving from real to {\it complex} elliptic matrices, and second, by extending the setting from the whole space $\R^d$ to {\it arbitrary} open subsets of $\R^d$.
-The complex case on $\R^d$ was first addressed in \cite{AuHM}, where the bilinear embedding was obtained through techniques different from those in \cite{Dv-kato}, though without yielding the dimension-free property; this was later established by Carbonaro and Dragi\v{c}evi\'c in \cite{CD-DivForm} via the introduction of the notion of $p$-ellipticity for the coefficient matrices.
+A first example of bilinear embedding for complex matrices on $\mathbb{R}^d$ was obtained in \cite{AuHM} as a consequence of conical square function estimates.
+These techniques differed from those in \cite{Dv-kato} and did not yield the dimension-free property; this was later established by Carbonaro and Dragi\v{c}evi\'c in \cite{CD-DivForm} via the introduction of the notion of $p$-ellipticity for the coefficient matrices.
 They subsequently developed an approximation method to extend the bilinear embedding to arbitrary open domains and showed how the bilinear embedding implies the boundedness of the $H^\infty$-functional calculus and the $L^p$-maximal regularity of $\oL$ \cite{CD-Mixed}.
 More recently, nonnegative potentials have been incorporated into the complex framework, with bilinear embeddings established under the sole assumption of $p$-ellipticity of the matrices \cite{CD-Potentials}.